LegoChemist/AndroidAPSdocs/docs/EN/Usage/Android-auto.md

 # Android Auto

-AAPS is capable to send you information about your actual state as message directly into Android Auto in your car.
+AAPS is capable of sending you information about your glucose levels as a message, directly through Android Auto in your car.

 :::{admonition} version and last change information